Hotmoka/hotmoka/tutorial/Takamaka.md

  <p align="center"><img width="800" src="pics/nodes.png" alt=""Figure 16.
 The hierarchy of Hotmoka nodes."></p>

-All Hotmoka nodes that we have deployed so far were local objects, living in the RAM of the same machine where we are developing our smart contracts, or in a database of the same machine.
+All Hotmoka nodes that we have deployed so far have been local objects, living in the RAM of the same machine where we are developing our smart contracts, or in a database of the same machine.
 For instance, the